doaleix/apx-manual/docs/15.2-NOI/01-screens.md

 ### List of PIA Elements

-Scrolling down on the [Noi Details Screen](#noi-details-screen) the list of PIA Elements will be displayed.
+Scrolling down, the list of PIA Elements will be displayed.

 * This list shows all PIA elements associated with the NOI, including a total count.
 * Elements can be added or removed using one of the following methods:
 - **From a B2B route**: Select elements from a B2B route in APX.
 - **From the Map**: Click on individual elements or select an area on the map to add multiple elements.
 **Note**: The elements selected should be PIA elements.

 * Each element register displays the following information